ncstate-sat/popover/README.md

 ### Scrolling

 By default, when a popover is open and the user scrolls the container, the popover will reposition itself to stay attached to its anchor.
-You can adjust this behavior through the `scrollStrategy` api.
+You can adjust this behavior with `scrollStrategy`.

 ```html
 <sat-popover #importantPopover scrollStrategy="block">